Wam Bam Club at Cafe de Paris

 A night of stunning costumes and tongue-in-cheek humour, if you’re easily offended, this is not the evening for you.

 However, if you’re looking for something slightly more edgy and different to do on a Saturday night, this is definitely something you should check out!
 Not a night for the faint hearted or the easily offended, Wam Bam Club is a fantastic night out for hen and stag parties, or something slightly more off the wall for an office party.
 A thoroughly enjoyable night of naughty sexual innuendo, stunning performances and nudity.

-For more information and future Wam Bam Club news, click here.
+For further information and future Wam Bam Club news visit the show’s website here.

 Wam Bam Club takes place every Saturday night at Cafe de Paris, 3 Coventry Street, London W1D 6BL.